MicrosoftDocs/architecture-center/docs/guide/ibm/maximo/ibm-mas-overview-content.md

 ## Potential use cases

-The solutions within the Maximo Application Suite can be used across industries like:
+The solutions within the Maximo Application Suite is used in many industries such as:
- - Energy and utilities
+* Energy and utilities
- - Oil & Gas
+* Oil & Gas
- - Manufacturing
+* Manufacturing
- - Public Sector
+* Public Sector
- - Travel & Transportation
+* Travel & Transportation

-More information about use cases can be found on IBM's website for [Maximo](https://www.ibm.com/products/maximo).
+More information about use cases for Maximo can be found on [IBM's Maximo website](https://www.ibm.com/products/maximo).

 ## Architecture